Eva-Sorensen/CLI_github_api/README.md

 ## How to run

-Make sure you are in the correct directory (contains GitPull.js)
-Also make sure you have NodeJS installed.
+Make sure you are in the correct directory and you have NodeJS installed.

 Then simply run the GitPull by typing thus command:
 ```